 I am happy to present these wonderfully satisfying salted caramels.
 Aside from a small learning curve of manning a candy thermometer, these caramels are super easy to make – and they’re not as sinful as you may think!

-The white sugar has been replaced with rapadura (a.k.a. sucanat), which is unrefined cane sugar and honey takes the place of corn syrup, both rich in minerals.
-(It’s not essential to use raw honey since it will be heated to a high temperature destroying the enzymes.)
+The white sugar has been replaced with rapadura (a.k.a. sucanat), which is unrefined cane sugar, and honey takes the place of corn syrup.
+Both rapadura and honey are rich in minerals.
+(It's not essential to use raw honey since it will be heated to a high temperature destroying the enzymes.)

-Choosing cream and butter from grass fed cows gives these candies a kick of essential fats and fat-soluble vitamins, and the grey Celtic sea salt provides minerals.
+Choosing cream and butter from grass fed cows gives these candies a kick of essential fats and fat-soluble vitamins, and the grey Celtic sea salt provides minerals, too.

 Enjoy these caramels on their own or save a 1/2 cup worth for our next seductive recipe… Dark Chocolate Bark with Salted Caramel and Macadamia Nuts.